kunal-exuberant/incubator/src/main/java/likedriving/design/Chess/Readme.md

  Get the Kings position
  Check each of the opponents pieces - can they move to this position in a single step (including opponents king) if it is true for any of the pieces then -
+    check by moving any of my pieces, can I protect the king if yes - move that piece
+        else
-    check what all positions the king can move to check if moving to all of these possible king's positions, the king would still be under attack from the opponent if no - move the king to this safe position if yes - that means there are no positions left where king can move to safely on its own. check by moving any of my pieces, can I protect the king if yes - move that piece
+            check what all positions the king can move to check if moving to all of these possible king's positions, the king would still be under attack from the opponent if no - move the king to this safe position if yes - that means there are no positions left where king can move to safely on its own.
-            if no - declare checkmate
+                             Declare checkmate